AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

 ## Troubleshooting

-If you're not seeing user counts, or your audience sizes are low, then check the following:
+If you don't see user counts, or if your audience sizes are low, then check the following:

 * If you use [!DNL Flashtalking] or [!DNL Google Campaign Manager 360] ads, then make sure that your ads' clickthrough URLs are appended with the correct macros.
 See the macros for [[!DNL Flashtalking] ads](/help/integrations/analytics/macros-flashtalking.md) and [[!DNL Google Campaign Manager 360] ads](/help/integrations/analytics/macros-google-campaign-manager.md).